josejassojr/boilerplate-project-headerparser/README.md

 # Jose Jasso Jr. | Header Parser Microservice

-A microservice designed to return information of an http request made by the server!
+A microservice designed to return header information of an http request made by the server!

 ## Techs Used